bruhmoment3124/ALLEN-CPU/README.md

 **MSB XXXXXXXXXXXX 0000 LSB**

-ALU operations are 0-operand because the value of the operation is stored in the A register with the value of the B register preserved.
+ALU operations are 0-operand as described above.

 **For data memory operations:**